A muon scattering tomography system based on high spatial resolution scintillating detector: Introduction

-Although they have different principles and applications, both muographic techniques face a shared fundamental challenge: building a robust, large-area position-sensitive tracker with high spatial resolution.
+Although they have different principles and applications, both muographic techniques face a shared fundamental challenge: building a robust, large-area tracker with high spatial resolution.
 The efficiency and quality of the final image directly depend on the performance of these tracking detectors.
+In the field of particle detection and imaging, the selection of detector technology often involves a trade-off among performance, cost and deployability.

-In the field of particle detection and imaging, the selection of detector technology often involves a trade-off among performance, cost, and deployability.
 Among the available options, plastic scintillator detectors read out by silicon photomultipliers (SiPMs) offer a compelling solution for practical field deployment, primarily due to their exceptional operational stability and environmental robustness.
-Unlike gaseous detectors such as drift chambers\cite{morrisObtainingMaterialIdentification2012}, Micromegas\cite{wangHighSpatialResolution2022}, or resistive plate chambers (RPCs)\cite{coxDetectorRequirementsCosmic2008a}, they do not require gas circulation systems or high-voltage infrastructure.
-However, conventional plastic scintillator detectors are typically associated with two major limitations: prohibitive cost for large-area coverage and spatial resolution inferior to that of gaseous detectors.
-These inherent challenges motivate the central objective of this work: to develop a large-area plastic scintillator detector that simultaneously achieves reduced cost and improved spatial resolution, thereby enhancing its competitiveness for widespread applications in muon scattering tomography (MST).
+Unlike gaseous detectors such as drift chambers \cite{MORRIS15102008,morrisObtainingMaterialIdentification2012}, Micromegas \cite{9658560}, or resistive plate chambers (RPCs) \cite{coxDetectorRequirementsCosmic2008a, panExperimentalValidationMaterial2019}, they do not require gas circulation systems or high-voltage infrastructure.
+However, conventional plastic scintillator detectors face two principal challenges when scaling up, a relatively high cost for large-area deployment and a spatial resolution that is lower than that of gaseous detectors.
+These inherent challenges motivate the central objective of this work: to develop a large-area plastic scintillator detector that simultaneously achieves reduced cost and improved spatial resolution, thereby enhancing its competitiveness for widespread applications in both muon scattering tomography and transmission radiography.

-To this end, we have designed and fabricated a modular, cost-effective, position-sensitive plastic scintillator detector with high spatial resolution for cosmic-ray muon scattering imaging.
-The detector achieves a spatial resolution as fine as 0.09 times the strip pitch.
-Its modular architecture enables seamless expansion of the effective detection area through tiling of multiple units, thus meeting the large-area coverage requirements essential for practical MST systems.
+In this study, we have designed and fabricated a modular, cost‑effective, position‑sensitive plastic scintillator detector with high spatial resolution, specifically for cosmic‑ray muon scattering imaging.
+The rest of this paper is structured as follows.
+Section~2 presents the Geant4‑based simulation and optimization of the overall system and detector design.
+Section~3 details the assembly and testing of the detector super‑layers, along with the associated electronics.
+Section~4 describes the integration of the full MST system and evaluates its imaging performance.
+Finally, Section~5 provides a conclusion and outlook on future work.